 Tranquil setting

 The country park’s facilities include a large visitor centre and café, an Adidas-approved 5K running trail, a new natural play area and a geology garden.
-Crawfordsburn Scout Activity Centre is adjacent to the Country Park.
+Crawfordsburn Activity Centre is adjacent to the Country Park.
 It consists of 22 acres (9 hectares) of camping ground including several accommodation buildings.
 There is free parking at the country park, as well as public toilets and a café.

 The park is home to a wide range of wildlife which include hedgehogs, rabbits, badgers, a large rookery and jays in the wooded glen, grey wagtails and dippers along the streams and seals, herons, shags, guillemots.
 In winter, Brent geese can be seen when walking along the Park's coastal path.